postsharp/postsharp-emails/Markdown/CreatingAspects/cr1.md

     }
 ```

-Finally targeting events would require the following.
+Finally, targeting events would require the following:

 ```c#
 using Metalama.Framework.Aspects;